hackupc/old-v2-hackupc-landing/README.md

 Use `npm run watch` to compile and serve the dist directory in real time.

+## Add new logo images for sponsors and partners

+- Edit image remove background, add whitespace
+- Resize the image to `600 x 400 px`

 # Deploy

 Use `npm run dist` to compile all dist directory.